 Are you looking for the best luaus in Poipu Kauai?
 Keep scrolling for this honest review of the Aulii Luau at the Sheraton Kauai.

-This Sheraton Kauai Luau review contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Sheraton Kauai Luau review was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning a trip to Kauai with the family?